How long does it take to heal from dental implants?

 What does the dental implant procedure involve?

-The first step in a dental implant procedure involves assessing the health of the jawbone and soft tissues where the implant is to be placed.
+The first step in a dental implant procedure involves assessing the health of the bone and soft tissues where the implant is to be placed.
 If teeth in the mouth still need to be extracted to facilitate the process, this would precede additional work.
-If a bone graft is necessary to fortify the jawbone, the site will need to be allowed to heal from two to up to six months before continuing the implantation process.
+If a bone graft is necessary to fortify the site/sites for implant placement, the site/sites will need to heal before continuing the implantation process.

-When the bone tissue is strong enough to support an implant, a titanium post is placed into the jawbone using special tools.
-A cap is then placed over the titanium post, stitched up, and the site is allowed to heal and rest for another two to six months while the post becomes fused to the bone.
-Follow up appointments will be necessary to make sure that bone is adequately integrated and no infection exists.
+When the bone is strong enough to support an implant, a titanium post is placed in this site, using special instruments.
+A “healing cap” is then attached to the titanium post, and the site is allowed to heal for four to six months, while the post becomes fused to the bone.
+Follow up appointments will be necessary to make sure that bone is adequately integrated, and no infection exists.

-The final phase of an implant process involves an “abatement”, or cap that is placed on the post and screwed down to secure.
-The implant crown is custom-created to look, feel, and perform like a tooth.
-After this crown is placed, the implant should be fully functional and ready to perform like a normal tooth.
+The final phase of an implant process involves placing a custom crown on the implant, so that it looks, functions, and feels like a normal tooth.
+After this crown is placed, the implant should be fully functional, and ready to chew on!

 How long does it take to heal?

-Due to the fact that there are several stages of the implant process, it can take several months to over a year in order for that area of the mouth to be fully functional once more.
-During this time, it is essential that you follow your dentist’s instructions for follow-up care, including paying attention to restrictions and healing.
-The amount of time that is required varies from patient to patient, depending on the condition of the mouth and the density of the bone in which implants are to be placed.
+Due to the fact that there are several stages in the implant process, it can take anywhere from five months to over a year, in order for that area of the mouth to be fully functional once more.
+During this time, it is essential that you follow your dentist’s instructions for follow-up care, including paying attention to any chewing restrictions.
+The amount of time that is required varies from patient to patient, depending on the condition of the mouth, the location of the implant, and the density of the bone in which the implant is to be placed.

-If you have questions about the healing process and a timeline for your implant, talk to your dentist about creating a timeline that will help you to prepare for this important procedure.
-You are rebuilding the health and strength of your mouth, and you want to make sure it is done correctly to ensure that you preserve the integrity of your mouth.
+If you have questions about the start-to-finish process for your implant, talk to Dr. Schultz about creating a timeline that will help you to prepare for this important procedure.
+You are rebuilding the health and strength of your mouth, and you want to make sure it is done correctly!
 Look forward to improved oral health through dental implant procedures—it will be well worth the wait!